presidentbeef/brat/examples.md

 ---
 ## Examples

-Some examples of Brat code.
+There are some examples of Brat code below, but many more are available on [Rosetta Code](http://rosettacode.org/wiki/Category:Brat).

 ## Hello, World